 A. Basic Shop Math |

 - Solve basic shop math problems using addition, subtraction, multiplication, division of fractions and decimals, squares, and square roots.
-Use meth - ods such as truncating and rounding to obtain significant digits for positive and negative numbers.
+Use methods such as truncating and rounding to obtain significant digits for positive and negative numbers.
+Demonstrate when and how to use percent change calculation (new value – original value / original value x 100).
 (Apply)

 |